Frequently Asked Questions

 3. Using authorized user tradelines is a widespread, recognized, and accepted practice in the credit industry.

 No, the authorized user is never given access to the primary cardholders credit card information.
-The primary cardholder does not need to share any personal or confidential data.
+The primary cardholder does not need to share any personal or confidential data with the client (s).

 Authorized users can only be added to credit cards and department store cards.

-Please allow up to 10 days after the statement date for the tradelines to post.
-Some credit monitoring sites like Privacyguard.com/CreditCheckTotal.com might require a soft inquiry.
+Please allow up to 7-10 days after the statement date for the tradelines to post or appear on your credit report.
+Some credit monitoring sites like Privacyguard.com, CreditCheckTotal.com or Experian.com might require a soft inquiry.

-Authorized user tradelines are good for 60 and 90 days.
-Please review the tradeline durations before making your selection as they vary from 2-3 months.
-If you need a tradeline for a longer time, you may request an extension for an additional fee.
-Extensions are good for situations such as business funding, preapproval or closing mortgages, or growing and rebuilding your credit score.
+Our authorized user tradelines are good for 3 months.
+If you need a tradeline for a longer period of time, you may request an extension for an additional fee.
+Extensions are good for situations such as business funding, pre-approval or closing mortgages, or growing and rebuilding your credit score.
+We ask that you notify us via email 30 days prior to your tradeline expiration date.

-No, the primary cardholder does not have to give the authorized user access to the card.
+No, the primary cardholder does not provide a card to the authorized user/client.

-Requirements vary however, credit card companies usually request the authorized user’s full name, Social Security number, date of birth, and address.
+Requirements vary however, credit card companies usually request the authorized user’s Full name, Social Security number, date of birth, and current mailing address.